Sylius/Sylius/UPGRADE.md

 * Method `OrderInterface::isShippingRequired` added, used in place of similar methods in `OrderShippingMethodSelectionRequirementChecker` and `OrderShipmentProcessor`

+### Customer / CustomerBundle

+* The following methods does not longer have a default null argument and requires one to be explicitly passed:

+  * `CustomerInterface::setBirthday`
+  * `CustomerInterface::setGroup`
+  * `CustomerAwareInterface::setCustomer`

 ### Mailer / MailerBundle

 * `Email` has been made final, use decoration instead of extending it.